-To be eligible for TRS-Care, a retiree cannot be eligible for the ERS, the UT, or the Texas A&M System health benefit programs.
+To be eligible for TRS-Care, a retiree cannot be eligible for the Employees Retirement System of Texas (ERS), the University of Texas (UT) System, or the Texas A&M System health benefit programs.

 Additionally, a service and disability retiree must meet the applicable eligibility requirements.